fullstack-development/donat-pool-onchain/ErrorCodes.md

 810: Unexpected for and against values in tne output datum
 812: Governance datum shouldn't be changed during the Create Proposal transaction
 813: Governance value shouldn't be changed during the Create Proposal transaction
-814: New proposal shouldn't be applied
+814: New proposal shouldn't be processed
 815: Proposal duration is out of the range configured in governance
 816: should mint threadToken on create proposal
 817: should mint verToken on create proposal